rudidude86/gura-lang.github.io/documents/Data-Type.md

         true  false

-  In a conditional part of `if` function along with other relevant functions and in a logical calculation,
+  In a function like `if` having arguments to check true/false condition and in a logical calculation,
   `false` and `nil` only are determined as a false state while other values are treated as a true state.